FPtje/miso-isomorphic-example/README.md

 # Single page isomorphic example
 This is a minimal example of Miso's Isomorphic feature.
+This example is focused on answering the questions:

+- What is isomorphism?
+- How do I get it to work with Miso?

+There's a more expanded example available [here](https://github.com/Tehnix/miso-isomorphic-stack), it uses stack to build the project instead of nix, and it shows how to set up a developer environment.

 ## About isomorphism
 Chances are that you happen to know what the mathematical definition of *isomorphism* is.
 If you do, forget that definition *right now* and treat it as a new term altogether.
 That'll be easier.